cookiefactory/handbook/src/tools.md

 If your question is urgent, you can use the @datateam and @opsteam mentions.
 If you have a specific request it's best to put it in a Jira ticket.

-## Our philosophy about tools - new or curent
+## Our philosophy about tools - new or current

 ## Jira

 Jira is the place to collect tasks, projects, visions, bugs and user problems.
 Every member of thomann.io has access to check what we're working on and which steps we will take to reach our goals.